omkensey/boot-tesser/README.md

 ## Host prep and install

-1. Copy the `prep-non-coreos-master.sh` script to the target host.
-Execute it there, using an account that can sudo without a password:
+Copy the `prep-non-coreos-master.sh` script to the target hosts.
+Execute it locally on them, using an account that can sudo without a password:

-`$ sudo ./prep-non-coreos-master.sh`
+`$ sudo ./prep-non-coreos-node.sh`

+### Master node

-2. Run the `init-master.sh` script on your client (laptop, desktop, etc.) with the public IP of the master instance and the IDENT variable set to the appropriate SSH key filename:
+Run the `init-master.sh` script on your client (laptop, desktop, etc.) with the public IP of the master instance and the IDENT variable set to the appropriate SSH key filename:

-`$ IDENT=~/.ssh/google_compute_engine ./init-master.sh <node-public-ip>`
+`$ IDENT=<path to SSH key file> ./init-master.sh <node-public-ip>`

 Eventually you should see a message that bootstrap is complete with instructions on how to access your new master node.

+### Worker node(s)

+1. Run the `init-worker.sh` script on your client with the public IP of the node intended to be a worker, followed by the path to the previously-generated kubeconfig, and the IDENT variable set to the appropriate SSH key filename:

+`$ IDENT=<path to SSH key file> ./init-master.sh <node-public-ip> <path to kubeconfig>`

+Eventually you should see a message that worker bootstrap is complete.
+It may take a few seconds to a few minutes for the node to become Ready.

+2. Repeat step 1 for each worker node target.